 *Sangha is a word that originally referred to the group of monks and nuns that followed the historic Buddha Shakyamuni, but has become expanded to mean any group of sincere practitioners of Buddhism.
 The Buddha, the Dharma, and the Sangha are known as the “Three Jewels”–the main supports for spiritual practice.

-**History is excerpted and adapted from: Life in Pacific Grove California: Personal Stories by Residents and Visitors to Butterfly Town U.S.A.
+**The history of the Manjushri Dharma Center on this webpage is excerpted and adapted from: Life in Pacific Grove California: Personal Stories by Residents and Visitors to Butterfly Town U.S.A.
 (Pacific Grove Books) Paperback – September 12, 2017 by Patricia Hamilton (Author), Joyce Krieg (Editor), Keith Larson (Illustrator), Phyllis Edwards (Introduction), Bill Monning (Foreword), Pacific Grove Residents and Visitors (Contributors).
-Used by permission.
+Specifically the chapter written by Heidi Feldman entitled, “Khenpo Karten Rinpoche: A Resident Buddhist Monk for Pacific Grove.”